Data centres and their impact on the price and supply of electricity

 Ireland is an attractive destination for data centres due to our low corporate tax rate, strong data protection regime, cool climate, educated workforce, and central geographical location between the US and Europe.

-There are currently 82 centres operating here, with the majority, 78, of these being located in Dublin, which is the largest data centre hub in Europe.
+There are currently over 80 data centres operating here, with the vast majority of these located in Dublin, which is the largest data centre hub in Europe.
+And there are over 20 more either under construction or with planning permission.

 Are data centres putting a strain on the national electricity grid?